mdn/content/files/en-us/web/accessibility/aria/attributes/aria-rowindextext/index.md

   - Reference
 ---

-The `aria-rowindextext` attribute  defines a human readable text alternative of `aria-rowindex`.
+The `aria-rowindextext` attribute defines a human-readable text alternative of `aria-rowindex`.

 ## Description